Cap’n Bryan and I are sailing in Maine currently. Follow our adventures.

-First Mate’s Log to date
+First Mate’s Log from last year

 Day 62 Whale Ho!